factorial-io/fabalicious/README.md

 3. Run `fab --list`, this should give you a list of available commands.
 4. Create a configuration file called `fabfile.yaml`

-## How does fabalicious work in two sentences

-Fabalicious uses `ssh` and optionally tools like `composer`, `drush`, `git`, `docker` or custom scripts to run common tasks on remote machines.
-It is slightly biased to drupal-projects but it works for a lot of other projects.

 ## A simple configuration-example

 ```yaml